moopenmogov/documents/README.md

-## Product vision: Next Generation Contract Authoring and Prototype
+## Product vision: Next Generation Contract Authoring and Prototype (now with 100% more dad jokes)

-This README is a collaboration between AI and Moti: the AI is the primary author; Moti is the editor.
+This README is a collaboration between AI and Moti: the AI types fast and tells questionable jokes; Moti edits and keeps the ship pointed at land.
 For materials authored purely by Moti, see the `READmeHUMAN` folder (minus the install-automation-eli5).

 ### What’s inside (overview)
 - **Summary**: what the product does and why it exists